simple-machines/terraform-provider-anaml/docs/resources/table.md

   features which are to be aggregated to the customer.
   Usually, the features one writes on a pivot table are simple aggregations, such as number of plans (count) or average of some column with some filtering.
 Day and Row windows are not required.
+  Event Store Tables
+  Event store tables are a robust store of tables backed and managed by Anaml.
+Usually, these will ingest data from a Kafka topic, and describe mappings to events.
+  Table definitions for event store tables reference a managed event store, and the entity for which the data should be interpreted.
   Timestamp and Entities
   To be used in feature generation a Table must have one or more Entities and a timestamp associated with it.
 These are needed to be able to join correctly between tables during the feature generation: